norachams/Levanta/README.md

 2. **Cohere API** generates a motivational message with tough-love style.
 3. **GitHub API** checks your solved LeetCode problems, compares with your full problem set, and picks a random unsolved one.
 4. **Twilio API** sends the combined message + problem directly to your phone.
+5. **Supabase** to store old messages and avoid repetitions in messages.

 ---